-7.4 Damage Prevention (2023 estimate \$800,000):
+7.4 Damage Prevention (2024 estimate of \$800,000):

 In compliance with DIMP regulations, and to address the single largest threat to gas facilities, NW Natural maintains a damage prevention department.
-The department consists of a supervisor and 4 FTE damage prevention specialists whose responsibilities include damage prevention through high risk locate ticket intervention, training, attendance at pre-construction meetings, participation in Utility Coordinating Councils, and support of the 811 One-call system.
+The department consists of a supervisor and 4 FTE damage prevention specialists whose responsibilities include damage prevention through high risk locate ticket intervention, training, attendance at preconstruction meetings, participation in Utility Coordinating Councils, and support of the 811 One-call system.
 Damage prevention specialists are also responsible for the investigation, enforcement, and contractor training related to excavation and third-party damage.

-7.5 Public Awareness (2023 estimate \$1,050,000):
+7.5 Public Awareness (2024 estimate of \$1,000,000):

 NW Natural's Public Awareness program meets the requirements mandated in API RP 1162, adopted by reference by PHMSA into Part 192.616(a), (b), and (c).
 This program promotes public safety through communication and outreach focused on educating customers and the public about natural gas safety.
-The program includes customer correspondence, mailers, advertisements, community events, mobile phone applications, and brochures to excavators, contractors, public officials, residences and businesses along pipeline rights-of-way and in high consequence areas, floating homes, and schools.
+The program includes customer correspondence, mailers, advertisements, community events, mobile phone applications, and brochures to excavators, contractors, public officials, residences and businesses along pipeline rights-of-way and in high consequence areas, and floating homes.